 2. Make Your Goals Measurable

 To make your objectives “smart,” you need a way to track your progress and understand when you’ve met expectations.
+That’s why measurable goals are particularly important.

-Using my example, my team and I knew we wanted our positive ratings to improve.
-But by how much?
+Using my example, my team and I knew we wanted our positive ratings to improve, but by how much?
 How would we know when our work was paying off?

 We decided increasing our five-star online reviews by 30 percent would be an accurate way of measuring our progress.
 We had improved our sales by this much before, so applying the same objective to our reviews seemed reasonable.